hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/1200-dataset.md

 ## Logical File

-A sprayed file on cluster.
+A sprayed file on the cluster.
 HPCC Systems supports different file formats such as XML, JSON, THOR, and CSV.

 ### Syntax